pranjalmaheshka/eco395m-sp23-DataMining/Homework-4/PS4.md

 different categories, each representing a broad area of interest (e.g. politics, sports, family, etc.).

-First of all, we eliminate some categories of the data base, such as “spam”, “adult” and “chatter”.
-That is because, we do not want to have “bots” among the observations and categories that do not add interesting information.
-Then, we calculate the ratio between the number of posts by a given user that fell into the given category and the total number annotations for each user.
+First of all, we eliminate some categories of the data base that do not add interesting information, such as “spam”, “adult” and “chatter”.

-For the market segmentation we try to divide customers into different groups according to similarities in their tweets categories.
-That is because people with the same interests will probably tend to respond to similar marketing strategies.
-As a result, accounts whose tweets are classified to the same or similar categories end up in the same group, cluster or market segment.
+Then, we calculate the ratio between the number of posts by a given user that fell into the given category and the total number annotations for each user before centering and scaling the data.

-In order to construct these groups, we use a method known as K-means++.
+For the market segmentation we try to divide followers (probably costumers) into different groups according to similarities in their tweets categories.
+Once we have identified these groups, the company will have more knowledge about their followers (costumers) and design marketing strategies accordingly.

-We pick 5 clusters or market segments for a better interpretation of the results.
+In order to separate followers in distinct groups, we use a popular unsupervised learning method known as K-means++.
+As a result of this process, we divide followers in 5 different clusters and accounts whose tweets are classified to the same or similar categories end up in the same group, cluster or market segment.

 Once we have identified these 5 clusters, we need to associate each cluster to a category or set of categories in order to provide more